 After the roller coaster ride that was 2020, we’re all looking forward to a brighter 2021.
-Whether your wedding was rescheduled due to the coronavirus pandemic or you’ve been planning a 2021 event all along, you’ll find that 2021 wedding trends reflect major changes in the industry as a whole—combining a visually beautiful experience with keeping guests safe.
+Whether your wedding was rescheduled due to the coronavirus pandemic or you’ve been planning a 2021 wedding all along, you’ll find that 2021 wedding trends reflect major changes in the industry as a whole—combining a visually beautiful experience with keeping guests safe.
 When it comes to 2021 wedding trends, the major headline is “smaller but bigger.”
 Couples are going to be much more deliberate with their guest list (hello, micro weddings!).
 That said, weddings are going big with visuals as well as the guest experience—bolder colors, bigger flower arrangements, varied entertainment, and luxe food and beverages.

 “Hosting weddings with smaller guest counts means being able to allocate more money from the budget to aesthetics,” says Victoria Lartey-Williams of Victorious Events NYC in New York City.
 “The Pinterest inspiration that seemed impossible before, could actually become reality.
 I predict oversized floral and lighting installations, custom personalized stationery, interactive culinary experiences, and over-the- top wedding attire to trend in 2021.”